KeshawnSharper/House_of_Houses/README.md

 No bugs

 # How to use it:
-First, clone the repo into your terminal and forward to the House_of_Houses directory.
-Lastly,install yarn and run yarn start.
+Either clone the repo into your terminal and forward to the House_of_Houses directory and install yarn and run yarn start or click this link https://houseofhouses2021.netlify.app/